3.7 Nucleic Acids

 Figure 3.7.3 DNA is a polymer made of many monomers called nucleotides.
 DNA carries all the instructions a cell needs to carry out metabolism.

-The binding of complementary bases causes DNA molecules automatically to take their well-known shape, which is shown in the animation in Figure 3.7.3.
+The binding of complementary bases causes DNA molecules automatically to take their well-known double helix shape, which is shown in the animation in Figure 3.7.3.
 A double helix is like a spiral staircase.
 It forms naturally and is very strong, making the two polynucleotide chains difficult to break apart.

 DNA Molecule.
 Hydrogen bonds between complementary bases help form the double helix of a DNA molecule.
 The letters A, T, G, and C stand for the bases adenine, thymine, guanine, and cytosine.
 The sequence of these four bases in DNA is a code that carries instructions for making proteins.
 Shown is a representation of how the double helix folds into a chromosome.